 Sharp eyed readers will notice that the person making the payment is Tim Nufire (tnufire), our Head of Operations.
 Before you go and call that cheating, Tim was not actually reimbursed for his $5—it was our first bit of revenue.
 In fact, Tim started a “tradition”—having all employees pay for having Backblaze on their work computer.
 A tradition we finally did away with about two years ago—though we still pay for Backblaze on our personal PCs and Macs.

 While other online backup companies reduce features, or raise prices, Backblaze has kept our price the same.
 We did this by continuously reducing our cost structure with Storage Pod improvements.
-Then we designed and built a highly scalable storage system using Backblaze Vaults and our own Reed-Solomon erasure coding library which we open-sourced.
+Then we designed and built a highly scalable storage system using Backblaze Vaults and our own Reed-Solomon erasure coding library, which we open-sourced.
 We’ve also managed to weather a few bumps along the way, like when Backblaze was almost acquired and the Thailand Drive crisis.
-In any case, 8 years ago we started with $5/month for our online backup service, the same price it is today and will be tomorrow.
+In any case, eight years ago we started with $5/month for our online backup service, the same price it is today and will be tomorrow.

 What can you get for $5?

-- 1 vector illustration
+- One vector illustration.

-- 1 black and white anime-style portrait
+- One black and white anime-style portrait.

-- A 40-word Spokesperson video
+- A 40-word spokesperson video.

-- A 500-word article which is interesting and grammatically correct
+- A 500-word article which is interesting and grammatically correct.

-- A Psychic Reading
+- A 75-minute voice-over.

-- Get one error fixed on your WordPress site
+- Get one error fixed on your WordPress site.

-[Editor-6/7: In the initial publication of this post, we mixed up the PC and Mac as to which one was released on 6/2/2008.
-It was the PC, the Mac was a few months later.
+Either way, Backblaze is still…just $5/month.[Editor’s note, June 7th: In the initial publication of this post, we mixed up the PC and Mac as to which one was released on June 2, 2008.
+It was the PC; the Mac was a few months later.
 We have corrected that error.]